 A very important point that is always left out by supplement sellers: taking SOD orally is mostly useless, unless it is taken in a time release capsule or tablet.
 SOD is destroyed by our stomach acid before it can reach the small intestines, where it should be absorbed.
 However, Chaga stimulates the production of SOD in our own body, so it is still very worthwhile to take a Chaga extract.

 Many Chaga producers are using ORAC values and SOD values when marketing their Chaga products.
 The values given should be indicative of Chaga’s ability to neutralize oxidative stress, to fix and prevent DNA damage caused by free radicals, to provide geno-protective qualities and to protect against the damaging effects of ultraviolet radiation (like in sunlight) and gamma radiation.
 In laymen’s terms antioxidant power can be compared to ‘anti-rust and polishing for the body and its inner organs‘.

-It was not difficult to find out that the ORAC and SOD levels quoted online are in almost all cases made up and have no relation to the product being advertised.
+It was not difficult to find out that the ORAC and SOD levels quoted online are in almost all cases made up or were copy/pasted from some unverifiable source and have no relation to the specific product being advertised.
 Almost none of the Chaga producers ever spent money on researching their product’s properties.